 There are many, many worlds.
 Each world’s sun is surrounded by an impenetrable celestial sphere.
 Each celestial sphere, casually known as a sphere, is floating in a chaotic energy of aether which is surrounded by the Void.
 Inside a celestial sphere the aether is an invisible, flowing psychic medium which can affect the reality of each celestial sphere.
 Outside and between each sphere it is an organic matrix of visible rivers and paths between each sphere.

 The majority of the population of all the worlds are oblivious to the aether and other worlds, but there are those who build ships which use the aether to both travel within a celestial sphere and through the aether rivers between the worlds itself.
 These men and women who travel the the aether are named aethernauts.
-Vessels that travel the Aether, whether they travel between worlds or not, are called aetherships.
+Vessels that travel the Aether, whether they travel between spheres or not, are called aetherships.
 Those who travel between spheres are sometimes called celestials.

 Some vessels are powered by science, some by magic, some by the sheer will of psionic creatures, and strangely some are a combination of two or more methods!
 There is no wrong or inferior way to travel the aether.

 This contraction/combination works well for Aether-Adventure, Aether-Aperture, or even Aether-Literature.
+Originally it was conceived as Aether-Aperture.

 In the nothingness of the Void between spheres are rivers of glowing celestial Aether.
 This ghostly substance has positive and even healing properties.
 These rivers ebb and flow between spheres, and travel so fast that it only takes an aethership a few weeks to pass through the Void.
 The Void is a semi-conscious being, much greater than a simple god.
 It only wishes only to consume everything to join its nothingness.
 The aether cuts through it and keeps it at bay as long as it travels fast and is in large quantities.
 Those who lose their way on the celestial rivers between the vast Void are doomed to be consumed.
 The Void cannot pass through the a celestial sphere’s walls.